· ·

-On the north western coast of France lies the city of Saint Malo.
-I knew nothing about the place before visiting, but when I found out their flag has a ferret on it with the motto “ni français, ni breton, malouin suis-je” (Not French or Breton, I’m from St. Malo) I knew that this was not your typical French city.
+On the northwestern coast of France lies the walled city of St. Malo.
+I knew nothing about the place before visiting, but when I found out their flag has a ferret on it with the motto “ni français, ni breton, malouin suis-je” (Not French or Breton, I’m from St. Malo) I knew that this was not your typical French city!

-This post will give you a bit of history and some of the best ways to spend your day in Saint Malo.
+This post will give you a bit of history and some of the best ways to spend your day in the unique city of Saint Malo.

 Walking the walls